deployd/docs/docs/basics/public.md

 ## The Public Directory

 Deployd serves static files from your app's `/public` directory.
 This directory is created when you run `dpd create`.
-These files will be served with the appropriate cache headers (Last-Modified and Etag) so browsers will cache them.
+These files will be served with the appropriate cache headers (`Last-Modified` and `Etag`) so browsers will cache them.

+If available, Deployd will serve `index.html` as the default file in a folder.

 ### Environments